 Our Outdoor Education program continues into Senior School enabling students in Years 7 to 12 to attend annual camps with a different focus each year.
 The camps are designed to develop social, practical and interpersonal skills reinforcing what is learnt in the classroom.
 They involve experiences which extend personal boundaries and build confidence.
 In Year 10 students also have the opportunity to participate in our Outreach Program and assist families in another country.
 In Years 11 and 12 our camps focus on study and leadership skills.

-The Duke of Edinburgh Award is available to students in Years 8 – 11.
+The Duke of Edinburgh International Award is available to students in Years 8 – 11.
 The Duke of Ed is a personal challenge as students set their own goals while developing qualities of commitment, resolve and strength through new experiences.
 The Award is comprised of three progressively more challenging levels; Bronze, Silver and Gold.
 Participants are required to complete four sections within each level; Skill, Service, Physical Recreation and Adventurous Journey.
 At the Gold level there is a Residential Project to broaden a student’s horizons and challenge their views of the world.

 Senior School Performing Arts